 Prof Andrew Spencer, Head of Malignant Haematology & Stem Cell Transplantation Service, Alfred Health

 Oral presentation at ASH 2019, Orlando, USA.
-Presented at National Myeloma Workshop 2020 - writing up for publication.
+Presented at National Myeloma Workshop 2020 - submitted for publication.

 Dr Louise Imlay, Lismore Hospital, NSW - Consultant Haematologist